pippim/pippim.github.io/_posts/2018/2018-05-12-Is-a-clean-install-better-than-upgrading_.md

 Backing up and restoring is a pain.
 It's time consuming and often times your restore doesn't proceed as planned.
 An alternative is to clone your 16.04 LTS (or whichever version) to a new test partition and upgrade to 18.04 LTS (or whichever version) there.

-I use a script to clone Ubuntu to a test partition for upgrading: [Bash script to backup/clone Ubuntu to another partition]({% post_url /2018/2018-04-27-Bash-script-to-backup_clone-Ubuntu-to-another-partition %})
+I use a script to clone Ubuntu to a test partition for upgrading: [Backup/clone live to a new partition which can be booted]({% post_url /2018/2018-04-27-Backup_clone-live-to-a-new-partition-which-can-be-booted %})

 The script will: